 How Underwriting Works

-The underwriting process happens when the lender verifies your income, assets, debt and property.
-This information is needed to ensure you’re in a good position to take on the financial responsibilities that come with a mortgage and that it’s a good investment for the lender.
-It helps assess the risk of lending to you.
+The underwriting process happens when the lender verifies your income, assets, debt, credit and property.
+This information is needed to ensure you’re in a good position to take on the financial responsibilities that come with a mortgage, and that it’s a good investment for the lender.
+In short, it helps your lender assess the risk of lending to you.

 Underwriting occurs once you’ve completed your mortgage application and all required documents are turned in for the underwriter to review.
 Requested documents may include: